 Rowing machines are pound for pound one of the best workout equipment purchases athletes and CrossFit athletes can make for their home gym.

-You get a full-body workout and engage all major muscle groups.
+You get a total body workout and engage all major muscle groups.
 Rowing machines give you two major benefits, namely strength training and cardio while being easy on the joints.
 Endurance athletes, take note- rowing regularly can increase your stamina and work capacity as well!

 Best of all, a rowing machine is no bigger than a bench in terms of footprint.
 You can place them anywhere, and most models can be stowed away after use.